What is Discrete Trial Training?

 DTT can be a very time-intensive approach to learning and changing behaviour.
 It can involve many hours a day.
 Depending on children’s specific goals, DTT can go on for several years.

-Does Discrete Trial Training work?
+Does Discrete Trial Training help autistic children?

 Who practises Discrete Trial Training?